odaniel1/zwift-cleaner/README.md

 # zwift-cleaner
-Clean Zwift '.fit' files for a happy Strava feed.

-Zwift cleaner processes locally held `.fit` files, stripping them of their location data before pushing them to your Strava feed.

-When `main.py` is run, the following workflow is executed:
+Tired of Zwift rides cluttering your Strava feed with routes that appear in far‑off places? `zwift-cleaner` is a Windows utility that automatically cleans and uploads your Zwift activities to Strava, removing location data for privacy and a tidier feed.

+The typical workflow is driven by the `run_zwift_and_clean.bat` script, which launches Zwift and then calls the Python code in `main.py` to process your latest activities.
+Under the hood, the tool:

-1. Any `.fit` files within your Zwift `/Activities` folder which match today's date are converted to `.tcx` files and saved as temporary files.
+1. Finds all `.fit` files in your Zwift `/Activities` folder that match today's date.

-2. If there are more than one matched file, files are combined into a single activity.
+2. Converts these `.fit` files to `.tcx` format and, if multiple files are found, combines them into a single activity.

-3. Latitude and longitude data are stripped from the combined activity.
+3. Strips all latitude and longitude data from the combined activity file.

-4. Authentication with Strava is made, and the resulting `.tcx` file is uploaded to the associated Strava account with the title 'Turbo Session'.
+4. Authenticates with Strava and uploads the cleaned `.tcx` file to your account with the title `Turbo Session`.

-As a user - when running this script a browser window will open asking you to confirm that you are happy for the App to write to Strava.
+When the upload step runs for the first time, a browser window will open asking you to authorize the app to write activities to your Strava account.

 ## Setup
 ### Package management